Garamantes: History

 Portion from the Zliten mosaic found in the Villa of Dar Buc Ammera depicting the execution of Garamantian prisoners through damnatio ad bestias in the Amphitheatre of Leptis Magna, c.
 70 CE.

 The earliest known written record to document the Garamantes dates to the 5th century BC.
 Herodotus includes the Garamantes in his description of the ancient Libyan tribes, describing them as "a very great nation" who herded cattle and farmed dates.
 According to Herodotus the Garamantes used four-horse chariots to hunt "Troglodyte Ethiopians" in their quest for slaves.
 Herodotus states that "the Libyans in the north and the Ethiopians in the south of Libya are aboriginal, the Phoenicians and Greeks are later settlers”; Libya being the Greek name for Africa west of the Nile.

 Besides Herodotus, historic references to the Garamantes also appear in several other Greco-Roman sources.
 After conducting a comprehensive review of quotes on the Garamantes from various sources, including Strabo, Arnobius Adv.
 Gentes, Ptolemy, and Solinus, David Mattingly et al. (2003) concluded:

 Clearly, the perception of some of the Roman writers was that some Garamantians were negroid or very dark-skinned, whilst others saw them as essentially aligned with the Berber peoples.
 This mixed picture most likely reflects the ancient reality ...
 On the evidence of the sources alone, the likelihood is that the Garamantes encompassed a mixture of racial types: Berber, negro and various levels of miscegenation.

 Roman depictions describe the Garamantes as bearing ritual scars and tattoos.
 Tacitus wrote that they assisted the rebel Tacfarinas and raided Roman coastal settlements.
 According to Pliny the Elder, in response to continuous Garamantian raiding, Lucius Cornelius Balbus and other Romans captured fifteen of their settlements in 19 BC.
 In 202 AD, Septimius Severus captured the capital city of Garama.

+The Roman traveller Julius Maternus travelled with the king of the Garamantes during an expedition into inner Africa, reaching Agisymba after a journey of approximately four months from Garama.
+The Garamantian king is said to have claimed sovereignty over Agisymba and its inhabitants, presenting them as subject peoples during campaigns south of the Sahara.

 The decline of the Garamantian culture may have been connected to worsening climatic conditions, or overuse of water resources.
 Present-day desert in the Sahara was once agricultural land of fairly good quality that was further enhanced through the Garamantian irrigation system.
 As fossil water is a non-renewable resource, over several centuries of the Garamantian kingdom, the ground water level fell, thereby, contributing to its end in the late 7th century AD.